ethangclark/r2v/README.md

 A React function component wrapped in `View()` will update whenever any `State` field (or subfield) it references *while rendering* updates. ("While rendering" means that fields or subfields referenced in effects or callbacks will not trigger updates.)

+It is highly recommended that you wrap your application's root component in `View`, as well as every custom component.
+(Wrapping the root component will ensure that child components update even if you forget to wrap them in `View`, but performance will be better if you wrap each custom component in `View` -- if you don't, they will rerender when their parent components update, which is less efficient.)

 ### State

 `State`s are objects for storing and updating application state.
 They work like this: